Christian Bauman: Voodoo Lounge

-In 2005, National Book Award-winning writer Robert Stone wrote that Bauman's novel Voodoo Lounge, published in 2005 about a female soldier with HIV during the 1994 occupation of Haiti, said, "The prose in Voodoo Lounge reverberates in the white space around it."
+In 2005, National Book Award-winning writer Robert Stone wrote of Bauman's novel Voodoo Lounge, "The prose in Voodoo Lounge reverberates in the white space around it."
+The novel is about love, addiction, and betrayal in a small group of American soldiers, and centers on a female soldier hiding her HIV status during the 1994 occupation of Haiti and a Haitian-American US Army officer struggling with issues of race and loyalty.
 Bauman's first two novels are among the very small group of war-based literary fiction produced by a Generation X author.

 In Hoboken

-His third novel, In Hoboken, published in 2008, centers on a group of young musicians in the mid-1990s, and the mental health facility where one of them works.
+Bauman's third novel, In Hoboken, published in 2008, centers on a group of young musicians in the unplugged/acoustic-rock and folk scene of the mid-1990s, and the mental health facility where one of them works.
 Critic Paul Constant, reviewing In Hoboken, wrote, "Bauman is an incredible writer.
 This is one of those books -- like Lethem when he's cooking, or Chabon at his most vibrant -- when every line snaps and propels you forward."

-Other works
+Critic Betsy Willeford wrote in the Star-Ledger: “Remarkably, Bauman has created nearly a dozen fully rounded characters, each of whom could be the core of a novel.
+Even Bauman’s throwaway lines resonate; he’s wise enough to let the echo do the work.
+What’s amazing about In Hoboken is you’re unaware of the writer’s hand.”

+All Things Considered commentaries

 Between 2003 and 2006, Bauman's short essays appeared regularly on NPR's All Things Considered.
-The majority of his commentaries have been based on his four years as a soldier.
-He also has written about his origins as a writer, his daughters, and his time as a touring musician.
+The nine biographical commentaries included pieces about being a soldier in Mogadishu in 1992-1993, his origins as a writer, becoming a young father (his first daughter was born when Bauman was 17), and his time as a touring musician in the 1990s.

-Bauman is the creative director of an advertising agency in New York City.
-He regularly updates his personal blog, including posts about progress on his two new novels.

 Personal life

+Bauman has been president or chief creative officer of several advertising agencies in New York City.

-Bauman's has two daughters: Kristina born in 1988 and Fiona born in 1999.
+In June 2026 he announced news of his first publication since 2008, a novel titled Kosha to be released by Blackstone Publishing in 2027.
+He has two daughters: Kristina born in 1988 and Fiona born in 1999.
+He has written about his road to sobriety.